French Rugby Stars Arrested in Argentina Amid Sexual Assault Allegations | Sports-Games

 French Rugby Stars Arrested in Argentina Amid Sexual Assault Allegations

-French rugby players Oscar Jegou and Hugo Auradou have been arrested in Argentina over sexual assault allegations.
-Both players, recently debuted in senior international matches, are under investigation.
-The case comes shortly after another incident involving teammate Melvyn Jaminet, who was sent home for making a racist comment.
+French rugby players Oscar Jegou and Hugo Auradou were arrested in Argentina over sexual assault allegations during their South American tour.
+Both players deny the accusations, claiming the encounter was consensual.
+The investigation is ongoing, and the players are being transferred to Mendoza for further legal proceedings.

-French rugby players Oscar Jegou and Hugo Auradou have been arrested in Argentina following allegations of sexual assault during their South American tour, said French Rugby Federation (FFR) President Florian Grill on Monday.
+French rugby players Oscar Jegou and Hugo Auradou have been arrested in Argentina following allegations of sexual assault during their tour in South America, French Rugby Federation (FFR) President Florian Grill confirmed.

-On their tour, the French team defeated Argentina 28-13 in Mendoza last weekend, with matches against Uruguay and Argentina still to come.
-Jegou and Auradou, who made their senior international debuts during the match, now face a serious investigation regarding the allegations.
+The players' lawyer stated that the men have rejected the allegations, asserting that the sex was consensual.
+'There is an ongoing investigation.
+Jean-Marc (Lhermet, FFR vice-president) and I have just come from Paris.
+If the facts are confirmed, they are incredibly serious,' Grill said during a press conference in Argentina.

-The identities of the accused players were disclosed by Grill during a press conference in Argentina.
-He emphasized the severity of the situation and expressed sympathy for the alleged victim.
-Grill stated, "If the facts are confirmed, they are incredibly serious and counter to everything that rugby stands for."
+'Our thoughts must be with the young woman.
+If, once again, this is true, it goes against everything that rugby represents,' Grill added.
+Lawyer Rafael Cuneo Libarona, representing Jegou and Auradou, mentioned that he had met the two players in detention and that 'their version of events is diametrically opposed' to the allegations.

 (Disclaimer: With inputs from agencies.)